canonical/lpcli/README.md

 A command-line client for [Launchpad.net](https://launchpad.net), written in async Rust.

+**lpcli is beta software.
+Please use it with caution and report any bugs you discover.**

 `lpcli` lets you interact with Launchpad from the terminal — query bugs, packages, projects, people, Git repositories, specifications, questions, webhooks, snap recipes, and more — without opening a browser.
 It also ships as a Rust library crate so other